Morteux/AliceWorkshop/README.md

 - Check duplicate teams with builds too.
 - Configuration buttons (reset cookies, select traveler, etc)
 - Add user custom teams, so they can create a 4-character team (stored in sessions? need db).
-- User custom team mentioned above could have tags (1. viable team, 2. monoelectro, 3. raiden, f.e).
-- Add user custom list, so they can have a list with X characters to filter.
 - troll: random team name generator.